19hundreds/risks-workflow/07_get-started.md

 Finally I run `sudo apt update` and everything works as expected.

-Now I'm able to install and update debian packages but I'm not able to download anything that doesn't exist in the standard Debian repository so anytime I need something outside the standard repositories I download the additional software in a different network-connected qube and pass it to _vault_ via `qvm-copy`.
+Now I'm able to install and update debian packages but I'm not able to download anything that doesn't exist in the standard Debian repository so anytime I need something outside the standard repositories I download the additional software in a different network-connected qube (_joe-devq_) and pass it to _vault_ via `qvm-copy`.

 ## Generic software